Haolab-BIG/APAcatcher/README.md

 #### 2.1 PAS detection with PELT + Deep Learning
 🚨 Runtime Warning
 PAS detection is the most time-consuming step in the pipeline.
-Depending on the average 3′ UTR length, processing each sample may require 10–60 minutes.
+Depending on the average 3′ UTR length, processing each sample may require 10–60 minutes.(In Human H1 cellline,40M reads)

 Options for `main.py`: